Super Sunday (British TV programme): Presentation

 Richard Keys had hosted the programme from one of the grounds, usually from that of the second game, alongside Jamie Redknapp and at least one more guest.
 The panel often introduce the first game with an empty stadium behind them because of the staggered kick-off times.
 This was until 27 January 2011 when Keys resigned from Sky Sports following allegations of sexist remarks and unacceptable behaviour in the workplace.

 Martin Tyler and Andy Gray have been the most regular commentators on Super Sunday, appearing either as a team or split over two matches.
 When there were two matches, Gray would commentate on the main match and act as a studio pundit for the other game as well as appearing on The Last Word discussion programme alongside Keys immediately after Super Sunday on Sky Sports 1.

 However, following sexist comments towards assistant referee Sian Massey in a conversation prior to a match between Wolverhampton Wanderers F.C. and Liverpool on Saturday, 22 January, Gray was sacked by Sky and soon after Richard Keys handed in his resignation.
 Keys said:

 Keys was permanently replaced by Ed Chamberlin for the 2011-12 season, after Sky were impressed by his presenting on the Survival Sunday coverage at the end of the 2010-11 season.
 The Last Word discussion programme has been dropped since Keys and Gray's departures.
-Since Chamberlin's departure from Sky, David Jones is the now current host of Super Sunday.
+Since Chamberlin's departure from Sky, David Jones is the current presenter of Super Sunday since the 2016-17 season, although in a rotating format - the show is also presented occasionally by Kelly Cates.

 On some occasions for the final day of the league season, which usually takes place on the Sunday, the programme is presented from the Sky Sports studios in London instead of from one of the grounds hosting a key match that is being broadcast by Sky.
 During the 2020-21 season, the programme was largely presented from Sky's London studio due to COVID-19 restrictions on the number of personnel that can be in attendance at matches.
 Presentation from a football ground was only done at matches of a significant interest during that season.